JacoboLansac/audits/solo/tai-net-ytao.md

-### [L-] The ussage of Ownable & Access control is redundant as they are both serving the same purpose.
+### [L-9] The ussage of Ownable & Access control is redundant as they are both serving the same purpose.

 The contract inherits both `Ownable2Step` and `AccessControl` which is redundant, as both are meant for access control.
 Only the actual access control modifiers are used, the ownable could be removed.